itsphily/Analyzing-Pisa-2012----Data-analysis-using-python-librairies-/README.md

 # PISA 2012 Dataset

+## Installation

+- Clone the existing repository
+- run Summary_slides.slides.html to see the slide deck __or__
+- launch jupyter notebooks and run to check the code
+- run Exploration_template.ipynb
+  (This can also be run without jupyter notebooks, open Exploration_template.html)

 ## Dataset

 PISA is a survey of students' skills and knowledge as they approach the end of compulsory education.
 It is not a conventional school test.
 Rather than examining how well students have learned the school curriculum, it looks at how well prepared they are for life beyond school.